 Adam practices in the area of intellectual property litigation, including patent, trademark, and trade secret law.
-Adam’s core practice focuses on patent litigation involving complex technologies in the pharmaceutical, medical, small arms & defense and communications industries.
+Adam’s core practice focuses on patent litigation involving complex technologies in the pharmaceutical, medical, high technology and defense industries.
 Adam has trial experience before multiple United States District Courts, and maintains an active practice before the United States Court of Appeals for the Federal Circuit and United States Supreme Court.

-- Adam recently tried highly technical aspects of a trade secret misappropriation case before a jury in the United States District Court for the District of Massachusetts, resulting in a multimillion dollar judgment for his client.
-VLP Watertown Limited Partnership v.
+- VLP Watertown Limited Partnership v.
 TriState Breeders Coop., 07-cv-11487-GAO (D. Mass.
 2010).
+Trial counsel on highly technical aspects of a trade secret misappropriation case before a jury in the United States District Court for the District of Massachusetts, resulting in a multimillion dollar judgment for his client.

-- Adam coordinated a team of attorneys in briefing before the United States Court of Appeals for the Federal Circuit on petition for rehearing en banc and the United States Supreme Court, securing reversal of summary judgment of indefinitness.
-See Wellman, Inc., v.
+- Wellman, Inc., v.
 Eastman Chem.
 Co., 642 F.3d 1355 (2011), reh’g and reh’g en banc denied (Aug.
 11, 2011), cert. denied, 132 S. Ct.
 1541 (2012).
+Coordinated a team of attorneys in briefing before the United States Court of Appeals for the Federal Circuit on petition for rehearing en banc and the United States Supreme Court, securing reversal of summary judgment of indefiniteness.

 - Through the interplay of litigation and regulatory strategy, Adam has advised innovator pharmaceutical clients on new product development, Orange Book listing, citizen petition practice and the settlement of multiparty, hotly-contested Hatch-Waxman litigation.